ThomasKroes/GuacamoleWorkshop/prerequisites/tutorial.md

 * Created a [Guacamole MySQL Docker image](#Guacamole-MySQL-Docker-image) (used throughout the exercises)

 ## Guacamole MySQL Docker image
-Throughout this workshop, we use a MySQL Docker Image to store information for Guacamole.
-The standard MySQL Docker Image from the [Docker Hub](https://hub.docker.com/_/mysql/) of course does not have all the schemas in place which are required by Guacamole (server).
-Therefore we create a new `guacdb` (Guacamole Database) image which is derived from the MySQL Docker Image and provide the schema.
+Throughout this workshop, we make use of a custom [MySQL Docker Image](https://hub.docker.com/_/mysql/) that provides the proper schema such that Guacamole can store information.

 Follow the steps below to create the image:
 1. Open a terminal and navigate to {clone_dir}/prerequisites/guacdb/.